linode/docs/docs/guides/databases/postgresql/how-to-back-up-your-postgresql-database/index.md

 It is always a good idea to export a Postgres database before any major changes in structure or the installation of a new application.
 This applies to a Postgres import dump from a remote server.

-## How Do I Check My PostgreSQL Backup Status?
+## Check PostgreSQL Backup Status

 You can set up error logging to check on the status of your PostgreSQL automated backups.
-If you aren’t creating a log file for your PostgreSQL, you can create one by adding the following at the end of your cron job.
+If you aren’t creating a log file for your PostgreSQL, create one by adding the following at the end of your cron job.

 1. Make sure you are logged in as the `postgres` user: